mongodb/mongo-hadoop/README.md

 	send_recip_counted = FOREACH send_recip_grouped GENERATE group, COUNT($1) as count;
 	STORE send_recip_counted INTO 'file:///tmp/enron_emailcounts.bson' using com.mongodb.hadoop.pig.BSONStorage;

+## Example 3 - Sensor Logs

+### Problem

+This example will deal with a basic example that does a "join" across two different collections, and will demonstrate using `MongoUpdateWritable` which lets you do complex updates when writing output records (instead of simple inserts).

+Assume we have a collection called `devices`, each document contains the description of a sensor which records a particular type of data, for example:

+	{
+	  "_id": ObjectId("51b792d381c3e67b0a18d0ed"),
+	  "name": "730LsNaN",
+	  "type": "pressure",
+	  "owner": "lswNxts07k",
+	  "model": 18,
+	  "created_at": ISODate("2003-12-02T11:15:09.555-0500")
+	}

+A second collection called `logs` contains data recorded by these sensors.
+Each document records the `_id` of the device it came from in the `d_id` field, the value, the timestamp when it was recorded, and the device's location at the time.
+The `logs` collection will be much larger than the `devices` collection, since each device will record potentially thousands of data points.

+	{
+	  "_id": ObjectId("51b792d381c3e67b0a18d678"),
+	  "d_id": ObjectId("51b792d381c3e67b0a18d4a1"),
+	  "v": 3328.5895416489802,
+	  "timestamp": ISODate("2013-05-18T13:11:38.709-0400"),
+	  "loc": [
+	    -175.13,
+	    51.658
+	  ]
+	}

+As an example, let's solve an aggregation problem involving *both* of these collections - calculate the number of log entries for each owner, for each type of sensor (heat, pressure, etc).

+We will solve this by doing two passes of Map/Reduce.
+The first will operate over the `devices` collection and seed an output collection by building a list of all the devices belonging to each owner.
+Then we will do a second pass over the `logs` collection, computing the totals by using `$inc` on the pre-seeded output collection.

+####Phase One

+The `Mapper` code in phase one just produces the pair **`<owner,_id`>** for each device.
+The `Reducer` then takes the list of all `_id`s for each owner and creates a new document containing them.

+	public class DeviceMapper extends Mapper<Object, BSONObject, Text, Text>{

+		@Override
+		public void map(Object key, BSONObject val, final Context context) throws IOException, InterruptedException {
+	        String keyOut = (String)val.get("owner") + " " + (String)val.get("type");
+	        context.write(new Text(keyOut), new Text(val.get("_id").toString()));
+	    }

+	}

+	public class DeviceReducer extends Reducer<Text, Text, NullWritable, MongoUpdateWritable>{

+	    @Override
+	    public void reduce( final Text pKey, final Iterable<Text> pValues, final Context pContext )
+	            throws IOException, InterruptedException{

+	        BasicBSONObject query = new BasicBSONObject("_id", pKey.toString());
+	        ArrayList<ObjectId> devices = new ArrayList<ObjectId>();
+	        for(Text val : pValues){
+	            devices.add(new ObjectId(val.toString()));
+	        }
+			BasicBSONObject devices_list = new BasicBSONObject("devices", devices);
+	        BasicBSONObject output = new BasicBSONObject("_id", pKey);
+	        pContext.write(null, new BSONWritable(query, update, true, false));
+	    }
+	}

+After phase one, the output collection documents each look like this:

+	{
+	  "_id": "1UoTcvnCTz temp",
+	  "devices": [
+	    ObjectId("51b792d381c3e67b0a18d475"),
+	    ObjectId("51b792d381c3e67b0a18d16d"),
+	    ObjectId("51b792d381c3e67b0a18d2bf"),
+	    …
+	  ]
+	}

+####Phase Two

+In phase two, we map over the large collection `logs` and compute the totals for each device owner/type.
+The mapper emits the device id from each log item along, and the reducer uses `MongoUpdateWritable` to increment counts of these into the output collection by querying the record that contains the device's `_id` in its `devices` array which we populated in phase one.
+Between phase one and phase two, we create an index on `devices` to make sure this will be fast (see the script in `examples/sensors/run_job.sh` for details)

+	public class LogMapper extends Mapper<Object, BSONObject, Text, IntWritable>{
+		@Override
+		public void map(Object key, BSONObject val,
+		                final Context context)
+		                throws IOException, InterruptedException{
+	        context.write(new Text(((ObjectId)val.get("d_id")).toString()),
+	                      new IntWritable(1));
+	    }
+	}

+	public class LogReducer extends Reducer<Text, IntWritable, NullWritable, MongoUpdateWritable> {

+	    @Override
+	    public void reduce( final Text pKey,
+	                        final Iterable<IntWritable> pValues,
+	                        final Context pContext )
+	            throws IOException, InterruptedException{

+	        int count = 0;
+	        for(IntWritable val : pValues){
+	            count += val.get();
+	        }

+	        BasicBSONObject query = new BasicBSONObject("devices", new ObjectId(pKey.toString()));
+	        BasicBSONObject update = new BasicBSONObject("$inc", new BasicBSONObject("logs_count", count));
+	        pContext.write(null, new MongoUpdateWritable(query, update, true, false));
+	    }

+	}

+After phase two is finished, the result documents look like this (the `logs_count` field is now populated with the result):

+	{
+	  "_id": "1UoTcvnCTz temp",
+	  "devices": [
+	    ObjectId("51b792d381c3e67b0a18d475"),
+	    ObjectId("51b792d381c3e67b0a18d16d"),
+	    ObjectId("51b792d381c3e67b0a18d2bf"),
+	    …
+	  ],
+	  "logs_count": 1050616
+	}

 ## Usage with Amazon Elastic MapReduce